icons8/megacreator-docs/docs/index.md

   <img width="900" src="/public/text.png">
 </p>

-Let's switch to the **Shapes** tab.
+Let's switch to the **Shapes** tab located on the left-side panel.
 This section includes basic geometric shapes and simple illustrations.
 In our example, we are going to use rectangles to make the text stand out:

 <video autoplay="" muted="" loop="" playsinline="" width="auto" height="auto"><source src="/public/shape.mp4" type="video/mp4"></video>